xubingyue/avocadodb/Documentation/Books/Manual/Architecture/README.md

 AppendOnly/MVCC
 ---------------

-Instead of overwriting existing documents, ArangoDB will create a new version of modified documents.
+Instead of overwriting existing documents, AvocadoDB will create a new version of modified documents.
 This is even the case when a document gets deleted.
 The two benefits are: